open-edge-insights/eii-configmgr/README.md

 Refer the interfaces of publisher and server in [./examples/configs/VideoIngestion_interfaces.json](./examples/configs/VideoIngestion_interfaces.json) and for subscriber and client, refer [./examples/configs/VideoAnalytics_interfaces.json](./examples/configs/VideoAnalytics_interfaces.json)

+**Note** : In the above json files, if the message communication type is `zmq_ipc`, user needs to make sure the socket directory is present in the host machine.

 Examples on demonstrating the usage of these APIs in the bindings have been given in respective sections below.

 - [CPP Examples](###-cpp-examples)